Myths of e-commerce (and how to get past them)

 “My B2B customers don’t want to buy from us online.”

 This reminds me of my experience speaking with travel agencies back in the day.
 Most were pretty sure that booking a vacation over the Internet would not work.
-It was considered to be too complex and the role of the travel agent in suggesting the right day trips, resorts etc. too important to do without.
+It was considered to be too complex and the role of the travel agent in suggesting the right day trips, resorts, etc. too important to do without.
 Yet the majority of customers now book all their travel online while only small numbers still visit a travel agency for personal advice.

 In the end, customers value being in control and having access to all information 24/7.
 The same applies to B2B e-commerce.
 Some customers value personal advice, especially on the more complex orders.
 And others want to be in control themselves.
-That’s why B2B e-commerce should be your key online sales channel, that will handle most but not all your customer requests and you will still need sales people when it comes to specific customers and complex orders.
+That’s why B2B e-commerce should be your key online sales channel, that will handle most but not all your customer requests and you will still need sales representatives when it comes to specific customers and complex orders.

 “We don’t want to sell online.”

 But maybe some of your customers would like to see a change or maybe your competitors are investing in these tools.
 The risk of the B2B industry is that a lot can happen ‘under the radar’.
 You will suddenly realize you are behind only when your competition is way ahead of you.
-Within consumer retail it is much easier to see what other retailers are doing online, but with B2B e-commerce, it’s not always that obvious.
+Within consumer retail, it is much easier to see what other retailers are doing online, but with B2B e-commerce, it’s not always that obvious.

 Research indicates that B2B buyers are conducting extensive product research online and expect to be able to order online from their suppliers.
 Their expectations to be more in control will only increase, to save time in researching products and to be able to buy online with efficient online ordering processes.
-What is also interesting for B2B marketers is that 18-34 year olds now account for almost half of all B2B researchers—an increase of 70% from 2012, according to Millward Brown Digital’s survey.
+What is also interesting for B2B marketers is that 18-34-year-olds now account for almost half of all B2B researchers—an increase of 70% from 2012, according to Millward Brown Digital’s survey.

 Not putting plans in place to serve a new digital generation of online B2B buyers is potentially a business risk.